 Figure 2: Schematic of smFISH experimental procedure and time duration of each step.

 Figure 3: smFISH image analysis.
 (A-C) smFISH microscopy image of 5’ lacZ mRNA (red) and 3’ lacZ mRNA (green) in wild-type E. coli (MG1655) grown in M9 minimal medium supplemented with 0.2% glycerol, 0.1% casamino acids, and 1 mg/L thiamine at 30 °C. (A) A representative image of a sample from t = 3 min after induction with 0.05 mM IPTG at t = 0 min and repression with 500 mM glucose at t = 1.5 min.
 Phase contrast and two fluorescence images of Cy5 (for 5’ lacZ mRNA, red) and Cy3 (for 3’ lacZ mRNA, green) were overlaid with pseudo-coloring.
 The image shows an entire field of 86.7 μm x 66.0 μm.
 Scale bar, 5 μm.
 (B) Zoom-in version of a small region (yellow box) in (A).
-Cell outlines are shown in white, and fluorescence spots identified from image analysis are shown in red.
+Cell outlines are shown in white, and fluorescence spots identified from image analysis are shown with red dots.
 Scale bar, 1 μm.
 (C) Detection of cell outlines and fluorescent spots under a high expression condition (t = 4 min after induction with 1 mM IPTG).
 Scale bar, 1 μm.
 (D-E) Distributions of 5’ and 3’ mRNA spot intensities measured before adding IPTG (the repressed state).
 The histograms are shown with two Gaussian functions (black and grey) whose mean values are from the Gaussian mixture model.
 Inset shows quantile-quantile plot of random numbers generated from the Gaussian mixture models and experimentally measured mRNA spot intensities (n = 1040 for 5’ mRNA and 680 for 3’ mRNA).
 (F) Information obtained for an individual cell pointed in panel (B).
 For a given cell (i), spots were identified in Cy5 and Cy3 channels, and their intensity (I) and coordinate along the short and long axis of a cell (d, l) were quantified from 2D Gaussian fitting.
-The spot intensities were used to calculate the total number of 5’ or 3’ mRNAs in this cell.
+After normalization, the spot intensities were summed to yield the total number of 5’ or 3’ mRNAs in this cell.
 Also, co-localization between spots from different channels can be analyzed as in the example shown in Figure 5.